dprojects/Woodworking/Docs/MagicPanelsAPI.md

 		return normalized version for comparison if b1 == b2: you can set your own precision here

+# Copy
+### copyPanel(iObjects, iType="auto"):

+	Description:

+		This function has been created for magicMove tool to copy any object type.

+##### Description:

+		iObjects: array with objects to copy
+		iType (optional): copy type:
+			* "auto" - if the object is Cube it will be copyObject, otherwise Clone will be used to copy
+			* "copyObject" - force copyObject copy type, however not use at LinkGroup because it will be visible as single object if you remove the copy the base LinkGroup will be removed as well, and the copy will not be visible at cut-list report
+			* "Clone" - force Clone copy type, if you make Clone from Pad and the Pad has Sketch.AttachmentOffset the Clone has Placement set to XYZ (0,0,0) but is not in the zero position so you have to remove Sketch offset from the Clone, I guess the BoundBox is the correct solution here
+			* "Link" - force Link copy type, it is faster than Clone but sometimes might be broken

+##### Usage:

+		copies = MagicPanels.copyPanel([ o ])
+		copies = MagicPanels.copyPanel([ o ], "auto")
+		copies = MagicPanels.copyPanel([ o ], "copyObject")
+		copies = MagicPanels.copyPanel([ o ], "Clone")
+		copies = MagicPanels.copyPanel([ o ], "Link")
+		copy = MagicPanels.copyPanel([ o ], "auto")[0]
+		copy = MagicPanels.copyPanel([ o ])[0]

+##### Result:

+		return array with copies
 # Vertices
 ### showVertex(iVertices, iRadius=5, iColor="red"):